Xuan Xuan at 47 Ma May

 What we say:

-The menu is simple: choose from either the beef meat or the goats’ udders (or a combination) – no I’ve never tried the udders – and the size you want, based on number of people, then order any extras such as bread or chips.
+The concept is basically this: sit on tiny stools at just-as-tiny tables with grill pans in the middle, and cook your own meat.
+For the meat, choose from beef, pork or goat udders (or a combination of beef and udders).
+Unsurprisingly, there is no vegetarian option.
+Once that decision’s made, select the size you want, based on the number of people in your party, then order extras such as bread, chips and drinks.
 Note that a tub of margarine is charged as extra – just use the free oil if you’re watching your budget.

-47 Ma May is, of course, by no means the only place you can get bo nuong.
-A few places are along the same stretch of road or just keep your eyes peeled for signs.
-The set up may differ slightly – some will be served with herbs – but it’s all good.
+Xuan Xuan is, of course, by no means the only place you can get bo nuong.
+A few other places lie along the same stretch of road or just keep your eyes peeled for signs.

 Jump to a destination